Bumetanide is a 'water' tablet (diuretic).

-- If you have any problems with the way your kidneys work, any difficulty passing urine, or if you are lacking in fluid in the body (dehydrated).
+- If you have any problems with the way your kidneys work, have any difficulty passing urine, or are lacking in fluid in the body (dehydrated).

 - If you have prostate problems, or any problems with the way your liver works.

-- If you have gout or sugar diabetes.
+- If you have gout or diabetes (diabetes mellitus).
 These conditions can be made worse by diuretics.

 - If you have been told you have low sodium or potassium levels in your blood.

 - If you are taking any other medicines.
 This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.

 - If you have ever had an allergic reaction to a medicine.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside your pack.
 It will give you more information about bumetanide and will also provide you with a full list of side-effects which you could experience from taking it.

 - Take bumetanide exactly as your doctor tells you to.
 Your doctor will ask you to take one, or possibly two, doses a day.
 The directions for taking your doses will be printed on the label of the pack to remind you about what the doctor said to you.

 - Bumetanide starts to work within an hour and has an effect which lasts for about six hours.
 It is best taken in the morning.
 You might want to plan your daily routine to fit in with your doses as you will need to go to the toilet a couple of times after taking the medicine.
 Don't take your doses too late in the day as this could disturb your sleep.

 - Swallow the tablets with a drink of water.
 You can take bumetanide either before or after meals.